Chilkoot Lake SRS: Road Corridor Improvements

 Ownership of Chilkoot Lake Road was officially transferred from the Department of Transportation and Public Facilities to the Department of Natural Resources, under the management of Division of Parks and Outdoor Recreation in 2016.

-On August 21, 2018, the Division received a grant from the Alaska Department of Fish and Game through the Federal Aid in Wildlife Restoration Program (Pittman-Robertson Act) to improve the road.
+On August 21, 2018, the Division received a grant from the Alaska Department of Fish and Game through the Federal Aid in Wildlife Restoration Program (Pittman-Robertson Act) in conjunction with State CIP match funds to improve the road.
 The nearly $1.5M grant will help augment the initial 2011 CIP to include parking improvement, resurface the road, improve drainage and boat launch access, as well as address the pedestrian and bear viewing improvements identified in the Final Site Plan.

 Construction Updates

 The project was bid and awarded to Glacier Construction dba Southeast Roadbuilders.
-Construction began in early September of 2020 and we urge caution when visiting the site.
-Access to the project site will be limited.
+Construction began in early September of 2020, is anticipated to resume starting mid-May 2021, and be completed by June 30, 2021.
+This schedule may be adjusted for weather and site conditions and updates will be made as the project progresses.

 As the Chilkoot Lake area has cultural resources present, both an archeological and tribal monitor were present during onsite ground disturbing activity.
 There were no cultural resources or human remains discovered during construction activity.